Good Times Restaurants (NASDAQ:GTIM) Coverage Initiated at StockNews.com

-A number of hedge funds have recently bought and sold shares of the stock.
-Covalent Partners LLC acquired a new position in Good Times Restaurants during the 4th quarter worth approximately $197,000.
-Verdad Advisers LP raised its stake in Good Times Restaurants by 15.6% during the 4th quarter.
-Verdad Advisers LP now owns 333,954 shares of the restaurant operator’s stock worth $1,449,000 after buying an additional 45,000 shares during the period.
-MTM Investment Management LLC acquired a new position in Good Times Restaurants during the 4th quarter worth approximately $91,000.
-Dorsey Wright & Associates acquired a new position in Good Times Restaurants during the 4th quarter worth approximately $49,000.
-Finally, Diligent Investors LLC purchased a new stake in shares of Good Times Restaurants in the fourth quarter worth approximately $216,000.
-14.97% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently bought and sold shares of GTIM.
+Dorsey Wright & Associates purchased a new stake in shares of Good Times Restaurants in the fourth quarter valued at approximately $49,000.
+MTM Investment Management LLC purchased a new stake in shares of Good Times Restaurants in the fourth quarter valued at approximately $91,000.
+Covalent Partners LLC purchased a new stake in shares of Good Times Restaurants in the fourth quarter valued at approximately $197,000.
+Diligent Investors LLC purchased a new stake in shares of Good Times Restaurants in the fourth quarter valued at approximately $216,000.
+Finally, Verdad Advisers LP boosted its stake in shares of Good Times Restaurants by 15.6% in the fourth quarter.
+Verdad Advisers LP now owns 333,954 shares of the restaurant operator’s stock valued at $1,449,000 after buying an additional 45,000 shares in the last quarter.
+Hedge funds and other institutional investors own 14.97% of the company’s stock.

 Good Times Restaurants Inc, through its subsidiaries, engages in the restaurant business in the United States.
 The company operates and franchises Good Times Burgers & Frozen Custard, an upscale quick-service drive-through dining restaurant; and owns, operates, franchises, and licenses Bad Daddy's Burger Bar, a full-service upscale casual dining restaurant.